Anguillara Sabazia town on Lake Bracciano: travel guide

 HIKE FROM ANGUILLARA TO LAKE MARTIGNANO

-This is an easy 2-hour hike in the countryside from the town of Anguillara Sabazia to the Lake Martignano.
-The lake lies hidden to sight among the green valleys of the natural reserve.
-You need to bring a bit of food and water with you, while you can find shade under the trees.
-This is a place to relax and contemplate nature.
-To reach the lake, start walking on the intersection between the Via Anguillarese and Via della Mola Vecchia, then follow the instruction of Google Maps until you get to the lake.
+This is an easy 2-hour hike in the countryside from the town of Anguillara Sabazia to Lake Martignano.
+The lake lies hidden from sight among the green valleys of a nature reserve.
+You need to bring a bit of food and water with you, since the area is completely isolated, but you can find plenty of shade under the trees.
+This is a fine place to relax and contemplate nature.
+To reach the lake, start walking at the intersection of the Via Anguillarese and the Via della Mola Vecchia, then follow the instructions on Google Maps until you get to the lake.

 Pescheria Toto fish-shop and restaurant

 A fish-shop facing the lake with tables, menus, and a kitchen.
 Have your fish straight-away.
-Specialties are the variety of fried seawater fish and freshwater fish, fish salad, and supplì with fish.
+Specialties are the variety of fried saltwater and freshwater fish, fish salad, and supplì with fish.
 You can have them together with a glass of wine or a beer.

 Fried fish at Pescheria Toto

 This restaurant makes pizza and a lot of traditional Italian dishes.
-Simple, classic restaurant with big rooms, so that you’re sure you can find a seat.
+A simple, classic restaurant with big rooms, so that you’re sure to find a seat.

 Pizzeria da Brontolo

-The place specializes in pizza, it’s got more than 100 varieties!
-The cook throw customers a challenge: if they can eat a huge pizza in less than 20 minutes, that pizza is for free… For a change in the pizza dimension, try the pizza with honey and walnuts.
+This place specializes in pizza, and it’s got more than 100 varieties!
+The cook likes to offer customers a challenge: if they can eat a huge pizza in less than 20 minutes, that pizza is for free… For a new twist in the way of pizzas, try the pizza with honey and walnuts.

-Pretty much the place where you can get your meal at any time of the day.
-Start with a classic breakfast with cappuccino and cornetto, then come back at lunch where you can choose from the showcase the dishes of the day that you want to try.
-They have all kinds of baked goods included sliced pizza, and many desserts.
-Probably the nicest aperitivo in Anguillara, with a drink you get a tray of sliced pizzas, home-made chips, and more snacks.
+A place where you can get your meal at pretty much any time of the day.
+Start with a classic breakfast with cappuccino and cornetto, then come back at lunch when you can choose from the showcase which dishes of the day you want to try.
+They have all kinds of baked goods, including sliced pizza, and many desserts.
+Probably the nicest aperitivo in Anguillara – when you order a drink, you get a tray of sliced pizza, home-made chips, and other snacks.

-For the position and the amount of outside tables facing the lake, in a privileged position next to an ancient church, this deserve the top spot in terms of coffee shops in Anguillara.
+Because of its location and the number of outside tables facing the lake, in a privileged position next to an ancient church, this deserves the top spot in terms of coffee shops in Anguillara.
 This is also the place for gelato in Anguillara, they make the best one.

 Roughly one km from the historical center, this pizzeria makes amazing pizza of any kind.
-They work mostly in the take away, but they do have a room on the first floor and an outside garden, if you want to eat there.
+They work mostly with take-out, but they do have a dining room on the first floor and an outside garden, if you want to eat there.
 Because of the convenient prices and the exceptional quality, this place is popular among families with kids.
-Their supplì (typical balls of rice with ragu or vegetarian covered in breadcrums and fried) are undoubtedly the best in town.
+Their supplì (typical balls of rice with ragu or vegetarian filling, covered in breadcrumbs and fried) are undoubtedly the best in town.